School / Prep

 Tuition fees

-Under an apprenticeship contract, the cost of training is covered by the OPCO to which the company belongs.
-This funding is based on the quota portion of the apprenticeship tax paid each year by the employer.
+Under an apprenticeship contract, the cost of training is covered by the OPCO(joint commission for collective training) to which the company belongs.
+This funding is based on the employer's annual apprenticeship tax contribution.

 All students in initial training must pay the CROUS student and campus life fee before enrolling.